SCCSEAOT/NonCode-Contribution/README.md

-# Hi  HACKTOBERFEST 2022 IS HERE :bangbang::bangbang::bangbang:
+# Hi, HACKTOBERFEST 2022 IS HERE :bangbang::bangbang::bangbang:

 :performing_arts: **What is Hacktoberfest ?**

 :diamonds: Hacktoberfest is a month-long challenge.
 It happens every year in the month of October.
-  Hacktoberfest is open to everyone and it marks the celebration of **Open Source.** It's the biggest Open Source event that encourages newbies to participate in Open Source and     create their 1st meaningful PR.
+  Hacktoberfest is open to everyone, and it marks the celebration of **Open Source.** It's the biggest Open Source event that encourages newbies to participate in Open Source and     create their 1st meaningful PR.

   <h1 align="center"><img src='https://i.giphy.com/media/xT0xeQfucCAPaq3nQ4/giphy.gif'></h1>